 Greetings and salutations!

-This is my academic website, where you can get an idea of the type of research I do in my job as a Senior Research Fellow at University College London.
+This is my academic website, where you can get an idea of the type of research I do in my job as an Assistant Professor in Computer Science and AI at the University of Sussex.

 Biography

-I have a (somewhat randomly acquired) background in physics, engineering and computer science which I use in a clinical research setting.
-My speciality is computational and statistical modelling of disease progression (called “disease progression modelling”), with a particular focus on Huntington’s disease.
+I have a background in physics, engineering and computer science which I use in a medical research setting.
+My speciality is developing probabilistic models of neurodevelopment and neurodegeneration, usually for applications with neuroimaging data.

 Research

-Broadly speaking, I research two main topics: first, I develop new disease progression models; second, I apply these models to patient data to learn new and clinically useful information.
+Broadly speaking, I research two main topics: first, I develop new probabilistic machine learning models; second, I use these models with medical data of various types to learn new information about neurodevelopment and neurodegeneration.

 Location